 What is Toastmasters

 Toastmasters International is a world leader in communication and leadership development.
-Our membership is more than 345,000 memberships.
-Members improve their speaking and leadership skills by attending one of the 15,900 clubs in 142 countries that make up our global network of meeting locations.
+Our membership is more than 345,000 members, who improve their speaking and leadership skills by attending one of the 15,900 clubs in 142 countries that make up our global network.

 What Toastmasters Can Do For You

-Do you want to learn how to deliver a speech like a pro?
-Or gain leadership skills to advance in your career?
+Do you want to learn how to deliver a speech like a pro, or gain leadership skills to advance in your career?
 Your goals are important, and Toastmasters’ proven program can help you reach them.
 By joining a club, you’ll gain the skills to become a more confident public speaker and a stronger leader in every area of your life.
-How to join...

 How Toastmasters Works

 At Toastmasters, members learn by speaking to groups and working with others in a supportive environment.
-A typical Toastmasters club is made up of 20 to 30 people who meet once a week for about an hour.
+A typical Toastmasters club is made up of 20 to 30 people who meet weekly for about an hour.
 Each meeting gives everyone an opportunity to practice:

-- Giving impromptu speeches.
-Members present one- to two-minute impromptu speeches on assigned topics.
+- one- to two-minute impromptu speeches on assigned topics.

-- Presenting prepared speeches.
-Three or more members present speeches based on projects from the Toastmasters International Communication and Leadership Program manuals.
-Projects cover such topics as speech organization, voice, language, gestures, and persuasion.
+- prepared speeches based on projects from the Toastmasters Pathways program.
+Projects cover fundamentals such as speech organization, voice, language, gestures, and persuasion.

 The Tools You Use

-Upon joining a Toastmasters club, each new member receives a variety of manuals and resources on speaking.
+Upon joining a Toastmasters club, each new member receives access to the Pathways on-line learning system, or pays a small fee to receive it in print.
 Members also have access to other books, audio, and videos on speaking and leading.
-They also receive the award-winning The Toastmaster, a monthly magazine offering the latest insights on speaking and leadership.
+They also receive the award-winning monthly magazine, The Toastmaster, offering the latest insights on speaking and leadership.